3-2 Zone Defense Guide

 Trapping in a 3-2 Zone

 The 3-2 zone is a passive zone so the opportunity to trap is not very good.
-When trying to trap, the rotations needed is not going to be completely able to take away every close pass.
+When trying to trap, the rotations needed will not take away every close pass.
 There will be at least one spot close to the trap that will be unguarded.
 So, for a trap to work it has to surprise the offense and hope the offense does not realize there is a trap coming until the trap is already set.
 There are two spots that a trap could work outside of the post to create turnovers.

 The 2nd trap area is the corner.
 For the trap to occur the wing simply follows the pass down to the corner.
 The ballside big is already coming out to guard and with the wing coming down it forms the trap.
 The point(1) is still on the ballside block like normal.
 Now the backside wing(2 or 3) rotates over to the ballside elbow.
 The backside big(4 or 5) rotates to the front of the rim.
 This rotation leaves the pass right back up the sideline open.